griffithlab/rnaseq_tutorial_wiki/Reference-Genome.md

 #Reference Genome
 Obtain a reference genome from iGenomes.
-In this example analysis we will use the human hg19/NCBI build 37 version of the genome
-In this tutorial we are actually going to perform the analysis using only a single chromosome (chr22) and the ERCC spike-in to make it run faster...
+In this example analysis we will use the human hg19/NCBI build 37 version of the genome.
+Furthermore, we are actually going to perform the analysis using only a single chromosome (chr22) and the ERCC spike-in to make it run faster...

 Create the necessary working directory

 	cd $RNA_HOME
 	mkdir refs
 	mkdir refs/hg19
 	mkdir refs/hg19/fasta
 	mkdir refs/hg19/fasta/chr22_ERCC92/
 	cd refs/hg19/fasta/chr22_ERCC92/

-Make a copy of chr22 fasta from the CourseData directory to your working directory The complete data from which these files were obtained can be found at: http://cufflinks.cbcb.umd.edu/igenomes.html You could use wget to download the Homo_sapiens_Ensembl_GRCh37.tar.gz file (under Homo sapiens -> Ensembl -> GRCh37), then unzip/untar.
+Make a copy of chr22 fasta in your working directory.
+The complete data from which these files were obtained can be found at: http://cufflinks.cbcb.umd.edu/igenomes.html.
+You could use wget to download the Homo_sapiens_Ensembl_GRCh37.tar.gz file (under Homo sapiens -> Ensembl -> GRCh37), then unzip/untar.

 This has been done for you and that data placed on an ftp server.
 Download it now.